louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 We created the class [StopwordRemover](https://github.com/team-one-ML/MLinPractice/blob/main/code/preprocessing/stopword_remover.py) which accesses a corpus from NLTK containing English stopwords.
 Every word contained in this corpus and some additional meaningless symbols (specified manually by us) are filtered out.

 #### Discussion
-A significant downside of this preprocessing step is that it can influence our sentiment analyzer in a negative way by distorting context - depending on which words are filtered and which are not.
+A significant downside of this preprocessing step is that it can negatively influence our sentiment analyzer by distorting context - depending on which words are filtered and which are not.

+<div style="page-break-after: always;"></div>

 ##### Example
 Original tweet: